? Table of Contents

 Q: Do I need to manually enter online donations?

-A: No, online donations are automatically recorded when processed through Stripe.
+A: No. Online donations are automatically recorded when processed through Stripe via webhook.

 ✅ Best Practices